0x9ONU/Obsidian-Notes/Summer Research/Networks/Chapter 1 - Computer Networks and the Internet.md

 ### Network Protocols

-**ALL** activity between two or more communicating remote entities is govenered by a protocol on the internet.
+**ALL** activity between two or more communicating remote entities is governed by a protocol on the internet.

-These protocols control both hardware communciation and Internet communication
+These protocols control both hardware communication and Internet communication

 ```ad-example
 title: Example: Web server